makeup/makeup-js/packages/makeup-navigation-emitter/README.md

 Emits custom `navigationModelChange` event when keyboard navigation keys (e.g ARROW-UP, ARROW-DOWN) occur on given array of elements, their container element or other associated owner.

-This module can be used as the underlying logic & state for both roving-tabindex and active-descendant behaviour.
+This module can be used as the underlying logic & state for both roving-tabindex and active-descendant (hierarchical & programmatic) behaviour.

 ## Experimental

 This module is still in an experimental state; until it reaches v1, all minor releases must be considered as breaking changes.

+**NOTE**: All examples below show *abstract* markup examples/structures.
+In an effort to make clear what this module does and does not do, all examples **do not** include ARIA roles, state or properties.

 ## Example 1

 Example support for a roving tab-index model of keyboard navigation (typical of menu and tabs patterns).
 The list items form a one-dimensional model of navigation.

-With keyboard focus on any list item element, arrow keys will update the underlying model.
+With keyboard focus on any list item element, arrow keys will update the underlying index position in relation to the list of items.

 **NOTE:** this module will not actually modify the DOM or change any keyboard focus, that is the job of an observer such as makeup-roving-tabindex (which consumes this module).